lmontedoro/lmontedoro.github.io/_posts/2021-03-21-Deploying Containers in AWS Fargate using Terraform - Pt2.markdown

 ## CloudWatch Logs and Roles

-Now that we know how to execute terraform basic commands and have our project set up properly, we'll add the rest of the components
+Now that we know how to execute terraform basic commands and have our project set up properly, we'll add the rest of the components.

 **main.tf**

-Log Group in CloudWatch so we can see a log on what is happening in our container.
+Log Group in CloudWatch so we can see a log on what is happening in our container:

 ```terraform
 # CloudWatch Log Group